-VOZ Workers’ Rights Education Project (“VOZ”) is a worker-led organization that empowers immigrants and day laborers to gain control over their working conditions.
+VOZ Workers’ Rights Education Project (“VOZ”) is a worker-led organization that empowers immigrants and day laborers to gain control over their working conditions through leadership development, organizing, and community education.

 - Mobilizing day laborers when employers refuse to pay wages.
 To date, we have successfully collected over $300,000 of unpaid wages.